 Love is a big word that requires a big commitment.
 Loving your mate doesn’t mean that you’ll agree on everything in life.
 It also doesn’t mean that you’ll be able to overcome every obstacle you overcome.
 When it comes to having kids, you must make a conscious decision to do what’s best for you.

 If your partner has decided that they will never want kids, that’s fair.
 It’s not fair for you to decide to spend your life childless because of their decision unless it’s what you really want.
 Be sure that changing your mind and not having kids is something that you will spend the rest of your life with that decision.
 Sometimes, love for a mate can cause a person to give up things most important in life, such as having a family.
 In the end, the only thing that matters is doing what’s right for you.

 Men and Women View the Family Spectrum Differently

 In addition to biology, there are other differences in men and women, especially when it involves having children.
 Children bring a variety of changes to a relationship.
 Sometimes, it’s difficult to address or understand the changes that may occur.

 Following are a few of the most common differences that may impact the difference in a couple’s opinion about when and if starting a family is right.

 Men and women view readiness to start a family differently.
-Men have been viewed as the primary provider for their family for years.
-It's normal that they would only want to have children when they feel financially secure enough to support children.
-It may be that he wants to go further in his career or pursue higher education before making the commitment.
+Men have been viewed as the primary provider for their families for years.
+Normally, they would only want to have children when they feel financially secure enough to support children.
+He wants to go further in his career or pursue higher education before committing.

 Women usually have an emotional motivation to start a family.
 They see multiple reasons to start a family and feel strongly that supporting the child can be done with the effort of both parents.
 In a sense, their emotional urge convinces them that the love they have for each other will help them care for the child properly.